Drug Expiration and Beyond-Use Dates

 What if patients ask if they can use outdated meds?

-Again, drugs past their expiration dates don’t just “go bad” and may not even be harmful.
+Again, drugs past their expiration dates don’t just “go bad.”
 In fact, the only documented harm from taking a med past the manufacturer’s expiration date is linked to degraded tetracycline.
 There were rare reports of kidney damage in patients who took outdated tetracycline in the 1960s.
 Tetracycline products have since been reformulated and the stability of tetracycline appears to have been improved.
 Current tetracycline products do not seem to cause this problem.
-However, this might be a different story when it comes to beyond-use dates.
-Since beyond-use dates are used to help ensure qualities such as stability and sterility of IV meds, using meds past the beyond-use date might be more likely to cause patient harm in some cases.

 Refer patients who ask if they can use meds past the expiration or beyond-use date to the pharmacist.
 The answer might depend on a variety of factors, including how the drug was stored, how it was handled, how far past the expiration or beyond-use date it is, and any additional information that’s available on the stability of the drug past the expiration or beyond-use date from the manufacturer or other references.